psharma04/academic-kickstart/content/post/physics-hsc-consolidation/index.md

 Other:

-When stars leave the main sequence, the heavier elements gather at the centre of the star 🡪 layers of an onion.
+When stars leave the main sequence, the heavier elements gather at the centre of the star $\rightarrow$ layers of an onion.